ntutic/json_scrapy/docs/topics/selectors.rst

 'Example website'

-As you can see, ``.xpath()`` and ``.css()`` methods return a :class:`~scrapy.selector.SelectorList` instance, which is a list of new selectors.
+As you can see, ``.xpath()`` and ``.css()`` methods return a :class:`~jscrapy.selector.SelectorList` instance, which is a list of new selectors.
 This API can be used for quickly selecting nested data:

 >>> response.css('img').xpath('@src').getall()